False discovery proportion envelopes with m-consistency

 Particular subsets of $\Pi=(R_k, k\geq 1)$ that are of interest are those controlling the FDR.
-Given a nominal level $\alpha$, a `reference' procedure chooses a data-dependent $\hat{k}_\alpha$ such that $\e{\FDP(R_{\hat{k}_\alpha})} \leq \alpha$.
-Depending on the setting, we consider different reference procedures: \begin{itemize} \item Top-$k$ setting: the reference FDR controlling procedure is the Benjamini-Hochberg (BH) step-up procedure, see \cite{BenjaminiHochberg95}; \item Pre-ordered setting: the reference procedure is the Lei-Fithian (LF) adaptive Selective sequential step-up procedure, see \cite{lei2016power} (itself being a generalization of the procedure of \citealp{li2017accumulation}); \item Online setting: the reference procedure is the (LORD) procedure, see \cite{javanmard2018online} and more precisely the improved version of \cite{ramdas2017online}. \end{itemize} As announced, for all these procedures, the {\it expectation} of the FDP (that is, the FDR) is guaranteed to be below $\alpha$.
-On the other hand, it is commonly the case that in an appropriate asymptotic setting, the FDP concentrates around its expectation, see, e.g., \cite{genovese2004stochastic,neuvial08asymptotic,neuvial13asymptotic}.
-Therefore, an adequate confidence bound on the FDP should asymptotically converge to (or below) $\alpha$ when applied to a reference procedure.
-Furthermore, we emphasize once more that we aim at a bound which is valid non-asymptotically, and uniformly over the choice of $\alpha$ (or equivalently $k$) to account for possible `data snooping' from the user (that is, $\alpha=\hat{\alpha}$ is possibly depending on the data).
+Given a nominal level $\alpha$, a `reference' procedure chooses a data-dependent $\hat{k}_\alpha$ such that $\e[1]{\FDP(R_{\hat{k}_\alpha})} \leq \alpha$.
+Depending on the setting, we consider different reference procedures: \begin{itemize} \item Top-$k$ setting: the reference FDR controlling procedure is the Benjamini-Hochberg (BH) step-up procedure, see \cite{BenjaminiHochberg95}; \item Pre-ordered setting: the reference procedure is the Lei-Fithian (LF) adaptive Selective sequential step-up procedure, see \cite{lei2016power} (itself being a generalization of the procedure of \citealp{li2017accumulation}); \item Online setting: the reference procedure is the (LORD) procedure, see \cite{javanmard2018online} and more precisely the improved version of \cite{ramdas2017online}. \end{itemize} As announced, for all these procedures, the {\it expectation} of the FDP (that is, the FDR) is guaranteed to be below $\alpha$. {Additionally, in many scenarios considered as prototypical in the literature, it has been established that} {the FDP {of a reference procedure} concentrates around its expectation {as the number of tested hypotheses $m$ tends to infinity}, see, e.g., \cite{genovese2004stochastic,neuvial08asymptotic,neuvial13asymptotic}.} {In such a situation, it is thus natural to expect that a confidence envelope on the FDP should asymptotically converge to (or below) the target level $\alpha$ when applied to a reference procedure.}